ghiscoding/Angular-Slickgrid/README.md

 [MIT License](LICENSE)

 ### Like it? :star: it
-You like and use this great library `Angular-Slickgrid`?
+You like and use **Angular-Slickgrid**?
 Be sure to upvote :star: and feel free to contribute. :construction_worker:

 ### Like my work?
 If you like my work, you can also support me with caffeine :coffee: